tkn777/retentions/README.md

 retentions does not operate atomically.
 Since the underlying filesystem is not atomic, directory contents may change while retentions is scanning or evaluating files.
 This can lead to inconsistent or incorrect results if the target path is modified concurrently.
 If you require a strictly consistent state, ensure that the directory is not modified during execution.

+By default retentions writes a lock file .retentions.lock - This can be used by other tools.

 ---